wduquette/joe/mdbook/src/extending/native_functions.md

 - [Arity Checking](#arity-checking): Ensure that it has received the correct number of arguments.
-- [Argument Conversion](#argument-conversion): Ensure that those arguments have the desired Java data types.
+- [Argument Conversion](#argument-conversion): Ensure that those arguments have the desired Java data types, and throw meaningful errors if they do not.
 - Do the required computation—which often involves making a simple call to some Java API.
 - [Return the Result](#return-the-result): If any.